 Leverage your personal network

 Another great way to meet the best wealth manager near your location is to discuss the topic among family, friends, and work colleagues.
 There cannot be a more genuine review than the one coming straight from someone you know and trust.

 Hutch Ashoo and Christopher Snyder are the expert founders of independent, fee-only, and fiduciary wealth management firm Pillar Wealth Management.
-If you would like to speak with them or simply ask any questions about how custom and trusted wealth management advice is offered to high-net-worth individuals with $5 million to $500 million in investible assets, then feel free to start a conversation.
+If you would like to speak with them or simply ask any questions about what does a wealth manager do?
+Or how custom and trusted wealth management advice is offered to high-net-worth individuals with $5 million to $500 million in investible assets, then feel free to start a conversation.